murillohl/udacity_data_engineer_nanodegree/Project 05 - Capstone Project/README.md

 1. **data_source** folder with all csv data from Kaggle and Riot Developer Portal API.
 2. **schemas.py** python file returning a dictionary mapping the parquet DataTypes schema for each table.
 3. **json_collect_data.ipynb** python notebook used to collect dimensions table in json and store as csv in our data_source folder.
-4. **explore_data.ipynb** python notebook used to model the etl pipeline, explore the data and find oportunities with the data.
+4. **explore_data.ipynb** python notebook used to model the etl pipeline, explore the data and find oportunities and insights with the data.
 5. **etl.py** final ETL file to execute and process all ingest and transformations.
 6. **requirements.txt** text file to install pythons packages dependencys
+7. **DataDictionary.md** Dictionary contains all columns by tables and contraints
-7. We also need a **dhw.cfg** file that is not in this repository containing the following variables to reference the s3 buckets and csv path variables
+8. We also need a **dhw.cfg** file that is not in this repository containing the following variables to reference the s3 buckets and csv path variables

 ```
 [PATH]